juztins-lab/roast-meter/3D Print/Parametric/README.md

 April 8, 2023 - v4 Commit to GitHub v4 of Parametric model.
-April 8, 2023 - v10 Fixed OLED and RST+D10 Location so that they don't move when resizing case
+April 8, 2023 - v10 Fixed OLED and RST+D10 Location so that they don't move when resizing case April 10, 2023 - v14 New Parametric model to work with updated script.
+Script v0.2 now allows for toggling switch geometry on/off and orientation of OLED screen Horiz/Vert.

 ## future updates

 Planned updates:
--update customizer script to toggle geometry for switch -update model and customizer to allow for rotation of OLED Screen to preferred orientation
+Fix script to default Switch ON and OLED Horiz.

 ## description

 This parametric version of the case is based around the v2.0 model by Nate.
 The model is fully described.
 Almost all dimensions are described with a labeled parameter.

-Size of case can be adjusted using customizer script below.
+Case can be adjusted using customizer script below.
+(Preferable) Change UserParameters: Battery_Length, Battery_Width, OLED Orientation, and Power switch.
-OR
-Change UserParameters: Battery_Length and Battery_Width.
 Just be careful not to change other parameters as results may not be desirable.

+Size of case can also be adjusted in the User Parameters with Battery Width and Length params.
+Avoid changing other items as they might break the model.

 ## customizer script